What is a "bank" and why is it important?

 - Experience stress and lose control of excitement

-Goal: Save and increase, not drain
+Purpose: Save and enlarge, not drain

 The main task of the player is not to win at any cost, but to stay in the game as long as possible, enjoying and preserving the resource.